 Scaddabush Italian Kitchen & Bar®

-SIR reported an overall decline in SSS(1) of 8.0% for Q1 2020.
+SIR reported SSS(1) declines of 5.6% for Q2 2020 and 6.8% for YTD 2020.
 SSS(1) are typically impacted by changes in guest traffic and average cheque amount.
 SIR believes that recent SSS(1) have been impacted by specific factors impacting consumer behavior related to spending at full-service restaurants, especially in Ontario .
 These include the rapid growth of delivery services, stricter impaired driving laws, and price increases related to the minimum wage increase that took effect at the start of 2018.

-Scaddabush had a SSS(1) decline of 3.5% for Q1 2020.
-Scaddabush SSS(1) performance for Q1 2020 includes eight Scaddabush locations ( Mississauga , Richmond Hill , Scarborough , Oakville , Vaughan , and Etobicoke, Ontario , and Front Street and Yonge and Gerrard in downtown Toronto ).
-The new Scaddabush restaurant in the Mimico neighbourhood of Etobicoke is excluded from the calculation of Q1 2020 SSS(1) as it was not in operation in Q1 2019.
-During Q1 2020, SIR completed the system-wide rollout of its refined pizza and pasta program at Scaddabush.
+Scaddabush had SSS(1) declines of 0.2% in Q2 2020 and 1.9% in YTD 2020.
+Scaddabush SSS(1) performance for Q2 2020 and YTD 2020 includes eight Scaddabush locations ( Mississauga , Richmond Hill , Scarborough , Oakville , Vaughan , and Etobicoke, Ontario , and Front Street and Yonge and Gerrard in downtown Toronto ).
+The new Scaddabush restaurants in the Mimico neighbourhood of Etobicoke, Ontario and Burlington, Ontario are excluded from the calculation of Q2 2020 and YTD 2020 SSS(1) as they were not in operation for the entire comparable periods a year ago.

-Canyon Creek had a SSS(1) decline of 12.0% for Q1 2020.
-During Q1 2020, effective October 13, 2019 , SIR permanently closed the Canyon Creek location in Burlington, Ontario .
-The sales from the Canyon Creek location on Front Street in downtown Toronto (permanently closed in Q2 2019) and the permanently closed Canyon Creek location in Burlington have been excluded from the calculation of SSS(1) performance for Q1 2020.
-SIR's Management continues to evaluate options to improve performance for the remaining restaurants in the Canyon Creek portfolio.
+Canyon Creek had SSS(1) declines of 10.4% in Q2 2020 and 11.1% in YTD 2020.
+The sales from the closed Canyon Creek locations on Front Street in downtown Toronto and in Burlington, Ontario have been excluded from the calculation of SSS(1) performance for Q2 2020 and YTD 2020.
+SIR's management continues to evaluate options to improve performance for the remaining restaurants in the Canyon Creek portfolio.

-SIR's net earnings and comprehensive income was $33.7 million in Q1 2020, compared to a net loss and comprehensive loss of $10.6 million in Q1 2019.
-The positive variance in Q1 2020 is primarily the result of a change in the amortized cost of the Ordinary LP Units and Class A Units of SIR Royalty Limited Partnership ("the Partnership") that SIR holds.
-This resulted in income of $34.7 million in Q1 2020, compared to an expense of $11.3 million in Q1 2019, reflecting the decrease in the underlying unit price of the Fund compared to the end of Q4 2019.
+SIR's net earnings and comprehensive income was $6.6 million in Q2 2020, compared to $3.8 million in Q2 2019.
+Net earnings and comprehensive income for YTD 2020 was $40.3 million , compared to a net loss and comprehensive loss of $6.8 million in YTD 2019.
+The positive variances in Q2 2020 and YTD 2020 are primarily the result of changes in the amortized cost of the Ordinary LP Units and Class A Units of SIR Royalty Limited Partnership ("the Partnership") that SIR holds.
+This resulted in income of $7.3 million in Q2 2020 and $42.0 million in YTD 2020, respectively, compared to income of $3.5 million in Q2 2019 and expenses of $7.7 million in YTD 2019, respectively.
+These variances in Q2 2020 and YTD 2020 are due to decreases in the underlying unit price of the Fund compared to the end of Q1 2020 and Q4 2019.

 Liquidity and Capital Resources

-SIR's Q1 2020 filings, which include its unaudited interim consolidated financial statements and management's discussion & analysis, can be accessed via the Fund's profile on the SEDAR website at www.sedar.com under "Other".
+SIR's Q2 2020 filings, which include its unaudited interim consolidated financial statements and management's discussion & analysis, can be accessed via the Fund's profile on the SEDAR website at www.sedar.com under "Other".

 About SIR Corp.

 SIR Corp. ("SIR") is a privately held Canadian corporation that owns a portfolio of 60 restaurants in Canada .
-SIR's Concept brands include: Jack Astor's Bar and Grill®, with 38 locations; Scaddabush Italian Kitchen & Bar® with ten locations; and Canyon Creek®, with five locations.
+SIR's Concept brands include: Jack Astor's Bar and Grill®, with 38 locations; Scaddabush Italian Kitchen & Bar® with 10 locations; and Canyon Creek®, with five locations.
 SIR also operates one-of-a-kind "Signature" brands including Reds® Wine Tavern, Reds® Midtown Tavern, Reds® Square One and The Loose Moose®.
-All trademarks related to the Concept and Signature brands noted above are used by SIR under a License and Royalty Agreement with SIR Royalty Limited Partnership in consideration for a Royalty, payable by SIR to the Partnership, equal to six percent of the revenue of the 58 restaurants (55 operating restaurants and three closed restaurants) currently included in the Royalty Pool.
+All trademarks related to the Concept and Signature brands noted above are used by SIR under a License and Royalty Agreement with SIR Royalty Limited Partnership in consideration for a Royalty, payable by SIR to the Partnership, equal to six percent of the revenue of the 56 restaurants currently included in the Royalty Pool.
 SIR also owns two Duke's Refresher® & Bar locations in downtown Toronto , and one seasonal Signature restaurant, Abbey's Bakehouse®, which are currently not in consideration to be part of the Royalty Pool.
 For more information on SIR Corp. or the SIR Royalty Income Fund, please visit www.sircorp.com.